emberjs/rfcs/text/0748-glimmer-component-signature.md

      ```
 </details>

 The `BlockParams` type maps the block names a component accepts to a tuple type representing the parameters those blocks will receive.
-A component that never yields to any blocks may omit the `BlockParams` key from its signature.

 As a concrete example, the `BlogPost` component in the [Block Parameters section] of the Ember guides looks like this: